rezabehboudi/RPTRF/README.md

 <br><br>
 <a name="run"/>
 ## Run the executable ##
-To run the executable file in Ubuntu, you may follow the steps:
+To run the executable file, you may follow the bellow steps:

 1. Download the repository and unzip the file.
 2. Get access to the executable file from `executable/RPTRF` path or the Releases section of the repository.